nukerhugo/LogoFAIL/README.md

 -------------------------------------
 HIRING!
 -------------------------------------
 If you like to work on this project you are welcome to join.
-Just leave a message on this repository.
+Just leave a message on this repository or mail me at nukerhugostudio.casting@gmail.com
 -------------------------------------
 Credits:
 Devs: